ferko18/webdb-i-challenge/queries.md

 ORDER BY NumberOfOrdersPerCity

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.
+DELETE FROM Customers
+WHERE not exists (select 1
+                  from Orders
+                  where Orders.CustomerID = Customers.CustomerID);